-- What is a disbursement? - An expenditure by the committee from the committee's depository account; - A transfer of tangible personal property or services by the committee; - Example: The committee donates office supplies to another committee. - Transfer of funds to another committee; and - Example: Your committee writes a check for \$100 to a candidate committee or a PAC. - Purchasing a ticket for an event for another committee, regardless of whether the ticket is used to attend the event. - Example: The committee purchases tickets to a dinner hosted by a party committee for the chair and treasurer to attend.
+- What is a disbursement? - An expenditure by the committee from the committee's depository account; - A transfer of tangible personal property or services by the committee; - Example: The candidate committee donates office supplies to another committee. - Transfer of funds to another committee; and - Example: Your campaign committee writes a check for \$100 to another candidate committee. - Purchasing a ticket for an event for another committee, regardless of whether the ticket is used to attend the event. - Example: The committee purchases tickets to a dinner hosted by a PAC for the candidate and treasurer to attend.